 On the other hand, if you didn’t experience any bodily harm before initiating physical violence, you may have a hard time proving you had a reasonable fear of harm.

-Is It Still Assault if You Are Provoked?
+Is it Still Assault if You Are Provoked?

 Does the Court Consider Provocation a Defense?